Bhumanyu-git/PyAssistant/README.md

 4. Change directory: the phrase "change directory" should be a part of the input you give
 5. Open app: the phrase "open app" should be a part of the input you give
 Note: Find the 'if "play music in i' block, and search 'os.system' in the block.
 Please replace the path of the music file I provided in the zip file.
+Code in Python: The phrase 'python' should be a part of input you give.